cardan22/Julies_bakery/README.md

 The logo was appearing pixelated and unclear.
 * The solution was to use SVG file for the logo instead of PNG.

+Issues using "required" attribute on the checkbox input.
+* The solution was to remove the "required" attribute and use JavaScript to ensure that at least one checkbox is selected before the form can be submitted.

 # Development and Deployment